xStarman/recursive-todo/README.md

 ## Start Server
-You can use xampp or something like, but you wold like to use PHP's built in server by running `$ php -S localhost:8000 -t public` into the installation directory
+You can use xampp or something like, but maybe you would like to use PHP's built in server by running `$ php -S localhost:8000 -t public` into the installation directory

 ## Endpoints
 ### Todo Items aka Task